-The following is a sequence commonly used to present research findings in the social sciences and humanities.
+The following is a sequence commonly used to present research findings in the humanities and social sciences.

 - Research Questions / Hypotheses